eclipse-langium/langium-website/hugo/content/guides/scoping/qualified-name.md

     }
 ```

-Once we start exporting functions using their fully qualified name, references such as `QualifiedName::target` start working correctly.
+Once we start exporting functions using their fully qualified name, references such as `QualifiedName::target` will start working correctly.
 We can even nest multiple namespaces to create `Fully::Qualified::Name::target`.
 However, this leads us to another problem.
-We can now **only** reference functions using their fully qualified names, even if they're locally available:
+We can now only reference functions using their fully qualified names, even if they're locally available:

 ```cpp
 namespace QualifiedName {